stappersg/vBook/src/reference/command.md

 vSMTP was designed to run as a Unix service and is not intended to be run interactively from the command line.
 However, in case of startup problems, it can be useful to run it with a minimal configuration file to check the settings.

-In any case, vSMTP must be started with root privileges.

 ```shell
 $ vsmtp --help
 vsmtp 0.8.5